Tag Archive for: Demand Forecasting

 The Internet of Things Is Bound To Make An Impact in Your Demand Forecasting

 There’s a lot of buzz surrounding the Internet of Things (IoT).
-With Nest Labs’ line of household connected devices and Amazon’s new Dash Button for reordering groceries, customers are getting used to more and more connectedness in their day-to-day lives.
-Retailers too are trying out ways to be not only more connected to customers but also to connect disparate parts of their business operations by adding connectivity to everyday things.
-RFID chips in packaging can track inventory from source to customer and provide all kinds of valuable data, as well as lower shrinkage.
-Digital signage and shelf tags saves labor and reduces pricing errors.
-With all the new and exciting things that the Internet of Things can bring to retail, it’s shocking how behind the times most inventory planning and replenishment software is.
+With Nest Labs’ line of household-connected devices and Amazon’s new Dash Button for reordering groceries, customers are getting used to more and more connectedness in their day-to-day lives.
+Retailers, too, are trying out ways to be more connected to customers and connect disparate parts of their business operations by adding connectivity to everyday things.
+RFID chips in packaging can track inventory from source to customer, provide valuable data, and lower shrinkage.
+Digital signage and shelf tags save labor and reduce pricing errors.
+With all the new and exciting things that the Internet of Things can bring to retail, it’s shocking how most inventory planning and replenishment software is behind the times.

 Read more